MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-table-structure.md

 |12|**Dimension Value ID**|Integer|AutoIncrement.
 Used for references in table 480 and table 481.|

 ###### Tables That Get New Field 480 Dimension Set ID
  A new field, 480 **Dimension Set ID**, has been added to the following tables.
-For the tables that store posted data, the field only provides a non\-editable display of dimensions, which is marked as Drill\-down.
+For the tables that store posted data, the field only provides a non-editable display of dimensions, which is marked as Drill-down.
 For the tables that store working documents, the field is editable.
-The buffer tables that are used internally do not need editable or non\-editable capabilities.
+The buffer tables that are used internally do not need editable or non-editable capabilities.

- The 480 field is non\-editable in the following tables.
+ The 480 field is non-editable in the following tables.

 |Table No.|Table Name|
 |---------------|----------------|